smiti5712/sql-challenge/README.md

 1. Imported the SQL database into Pandas.

+    ```
-    ```For this step to run please provide the postgresql user , password and local host as below in a config.py file
+       For this step to run please provide the postgresql user , password and local host as below in a config.py file :
        usr =  "Your User name"
        passwd = "Your Password"
        host_name = "Your host : Config Port"